Ronde Barber: Other work

 In 2010, Barber appeared on the satirical sports show The Onion Sportsdome.

 After his retirement, Barber joined Fox Sports as an NFL color analyst.
 From 2013 to 2019 he called NFL on Fox telecasts with Chris Myers and Kenny Albert, and contributed to studio programming on Fox Sports 1.
+In 2025, Barber launched an internet show and podcast, "The Rondé Barber Show," on WFLA-TV.

 Since 2004, Ronde Barber has co-written eight children's books with his brother Tiki: